I find sewing machine covers fast, fun projects where I can use up scraps, or make use of the cute fabric that I sometimes buy because I can’t resist.

 I recently had someone ask me for a tutorial on how I make these, so I took a bunch of photos when I made a cover for my Singer 99 hand crank.

-My sewing machine covers are pretty simple: they consisted of 2 side panels and a long rectangle panel for the body.
+My sewing machine covers are pretty simple: they consist of 2 side panels and a long rectangle panel for the body.

 For the side panels, I measured the side of the machine at the widest point, and at the highest point.
 I added a little bit extra for wiggle room, and then added 1/4″ all around for the seam allowance.
 (Using a small seam allowance like 1/4″ makes it easier to get around curves without needing to clip.)